reality-two/reality2-lora-mesh/WhereToGetComponents.md

 ## How do I know what to get?

 If you are starting out in the electronics maker space, then it can be overwhelming to know what components to get.
 Below are a few tips.
 However, the best source of information is to get out onto your favourite search engine, have some discussions with your favourite AI, and see what you can find and learn.
-Once you have a general understanding, actually making something is then important to developing understanding.
+Once you have a general understanding, actually making something is then important to developing that understanding further.
 Also, follow the work on these pages - hopefully they will be instructional.

 The core structure of any device is roughly similar.
 You will need a processor, sensors and actuators.